ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/another-modern-css-reset.md

 }
 ```

-This rule is rather straightforward - it makes any image render as a block element and removes its ability to break outside of its container by settings its `max-width` to 100%.
+This rule is relatively straightforward - it makes any image render as a block element and removes its ability to break outside of its container by settings its `max-width` to 100%.

 ### Baseline Text Styles